Columbine Aquilegia vulgaris

 Columbine is a tall, branching plant with large, distinctive flowers, usually blue or violet-blue.
 It was a favourite of cottage gardens although lived as a wildflower on these shores before.
 Its leaves, by comparison are dull-green, comprising of three rounded leaflets on stalks.

 Widespread throughout Britain, especially in the west and south of England and Wales.

-A plant of damp habitats including woodlands and fens.
+A plant of damp habitats including woodlands, grassland and fens on calcareous soils.

 Best time to see

 Columbine is an uncommon but widespread native plant in Britain.
 Its distribution is stable, but this is uncertain, because a large number of garden escapes have become confused with truly wild populations.
 Lack of management poses a threat to some populations.

 Loss of damp habitats from drainage and abandonment.
 Pollution from intensive agriculture.

 Did you know?